The Ultimate Guide to the Cookie Dough Fundraiser

 Frozen cookie dough tubs or buckets

 This might be what you first imagine when someone mentions cookie dough fundraising.
-Frozen cookie dough fundraisers are beloved by many—this product is easy to store for whenever you want to whip up a batch of cookies.
+Frozen cookie dough fundraisers are beloved by many, and this product is easy to store for whenever you want to whip up a batch of cookies.

 Frozen pre-portioned cookies